CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Offline verification introduces specific security considerations:

-1. **Time Synchronisation:**
-   - Accurate verification requires correct system time.
-   - Devices with incorrect clocks may incorrectly validate expired signatures.
+- **Time Synchronisation.** Verifiers rely on accurate local clocks to determine if signatures and certificates are within their validity periods.
+Devices with incorrect time settings may incorrectly accept expired signatures or reject valid ones.
-   - Implementations SHOULD check for obviously incorrect system time.
-   - Critical applications SHOULD use external time sources when available.
-2. **Replay Attacks:**
-   - Valid signatures can be replayed beyond their intended context.
-   - Services SHOULD implement additional measures (e.g., nonces) for replay-sensitive operations.
+- **Replay Attacks.** Services SHOULD implement additional measures (e.g., nonces) for replay-sensitive operations.
-   - Signature metadata SHOULD include context-specific information when appropriate.
-3. **Revocation Limitations:**
-   - Offline verification cannot check real-time revocation status.
-   - The protocol relies on short validity periods rather than revocation checking.
+- **Revocation Limitations.** Offline verification cannot check real-time revocation status, and therefore the protocol relies on short validity periods rather than revocation checking.
-   - In high-security contexts, verification SHOULD go online when possible to check current status.
-4. **Freshness Guarantees:**
-   - Offline verification can only guarantee that a signature was valid at some point.
-   - Applications requiring strong freshness guarantees SHOULD use additional mechanisms.
-   - The signature validity period provides some time-bounding guarantees.
-5. **Network Partition Attacks:**
-   - Adversaries may attempt to prevent devices from going online to check current status.
-   - Applications SHOULD track and report extended offline periods.
-   - Critical operations MAY require periodic online connectivity.

-These limitations are inherent to any offline verification system and reflect fundamental tradeoffs between availability and security.
-DomainAuth provides a balanced approach that offers strong verification guarantees whilst supporting offline operation.

-## Organisation Signatures and Member Attribution

-Organisation signatures with member attribution introduce specific security considerations that implementers and developers should be aware of:

-1. **Trust Model Shift:**
-   - Member signatures provide cryptographic proof that a specific member created the content, with the member's private key directly signing the content.
-   - Organisation signatures with member attribution provide only a claim by the organisation about which member authored the content, without cryptographic proof from the member.
-   - This distinction represents a fundamental shift in the trust model from cryptographic verification to organisational attestation.
-2. **Potential for Misattribution:**
-   - Organisations have the technical ability to attribute content to any member, whether or not that member actually created the content.
-   - Malicious or compromised organisations could falsely attribute content to members who did not create it.
-   - This risk is mitigated by the fact that the organisation must still sign the content with its private key, creating an auditable record of the attribution.
-3. **Accountability Considerations:**
-   - Member signatures create direct cryptographic accountability for the member.
-   - Organisation signatures shift accountability to the organisation, even when content is attributed to a specific member.
-   - Legal and regulatory frameworks may treat these different types of signatures differently with respect to non-repudiation and liability.
-4. **Operational Security:**
-   - Organisation signatures require access to the organisation's private key, which should be more tightly controlled than member private keys.
-   - Organisations should implement strict access controls and audit mechanisms for the use of organisation signatures, particularly when attributing content to members.
-   - The use of certification paths in organisation signatures introduces additional complexity and potential security vulnerabilities.
-5. **Verification Presentation:**
-   - Verification interfaces MUST clearly distinguish between cryptographically proven member signatures and organisation signatures with member attribution.
-   - End users of applications implementing DomainAuth may need to be informed about the different trust implications of these signature types.
-   - Implementations SHOULD use distinct visual indicators or terminology to prevent confusion between the two signature types.

-To mitigate these risks, developers integrating DomainAuth SHOULD:

-- Prefer member signatures over organisation signatures when practical.
-- Limit the use of organisation signatures to specific use cases where certificate management for members is impractical.
-- Implement strong audit logging for all organisation signatures, especially those with member attribution.
-- Clearly communicate the distinction between signature types to end users.
-- Consider implementing additional verification steps for organisation signatures with member attribution in high-security contexts.

 ## Key Management

 Proper key management is essential for the security of the DomainAuth protocol.
-The following requirements apply:
+The following requirements and recommendations apply:

-1. **Key Generation:**
-  - Keys MUST be generated using a cryptographically secure random number generator.
-  - RSA key generation MUST follow industry best practices for prime generation and testing.
-  - The minimum modulus size for RSA keys is 2048 bits.
-2. **Key Storage:**
+- **Key Generation.** DomainAuth REQUIRES a Cryptographically-Secure Pseudorandom Number Generator (CSPRNG) compliant with {{RFC4086}}.
+Implementations SHOULD integrate an existing CSPRNG implementation instead of creating their own.
-  - Private keys MUST be protected from unauthorised access.
-  - Organisation private keys SHOULD be stored with the highest level of protection available, preferably in hardware security modules (HSMs).
-  - Member private keys SHOULD be protected with appropriate measures, such as operating system security mechanisms or hardware tokens.
+- **Key Storage.** Private keys MUST be protected from unauthorised access.
+Organisation private keys SHOULD be stored with the highest level of protection available, preferably in Hardware Security Modules (HSMs).
+Member private keys SHOULD be protected with appropriate measures, such as operating system security mechanisms or hardware tokens.
-3. **Key Rotation:**
-  - Organisations SHOULD establish a regular schedule for rotating their keys.
+- **Key Rotation.** Organisations SHOULD establish a regular schedule for rotating their keys.
+Given the nature of the protocol, DomainAuth TXT records for old keys MAY be removed as soon as the new key is deployed without affecting signatures produced with the old key.
-  - Key rotation SHOULD be performed by generating a new key pair and updating the DomainAuth TXT record.
-  - During key rotation, organisations SHOULD maintain both the old and new keys in DNS for a transition period, allowing for graceful migration.
-  - Member certificates issued under the old key remain valid until their expiration but SHOULD be renewed under the new key when practical.
-4. **Key Compromise:**
-  - In the event of a key compromise, immediate rotation is REQUIRED.
-  - The compromised key's TXT record SHOULD be removed as soon as possible.
+- **Key Compromise.** In the event of a key compromise, immediate rotation is REQUIRED and the compromised key's TXT record MUST be removed as soon as possible.
-  - Short certificate lifetimes help mitigate the impact of key compromises.

-Implementations SHOULD provide guidance and tools to assist with secure key management practices appropriate to the security requirements of the organisation.
+## Audit Trails

+Organisations implementing DomainAuth SHOULD maintain comprehensive audit logs of key management operations and certificate lifecycle events to support security incident investigation and facilitate non-repudiation.

+- **Key Event Logging:**
+   - Organisations MUST log key generation, rotation, and retirement events.
+   - Each log entry SHOULD include the key identifier, timestamp, operation type, and authorised operator identity.
+   - Key material itself MUST NOT be included in logs.
+- **Certificate Operations:**
+   - Certificate issuance and renewal events MUST be logged.
+   - Logs SHOULD include certificate subject, issuer, serial number, validity period, and authorising entity.
+- **Member Management:**
+   - Member registration, name changes, and removal operations MUST be logged.
+   - Logs SHOULD include the affected member identifier and the authorising entity.
+- **Signature Operations:**
+   - Organisations SHOULD log signature creation events for organisation signatures.
+   - Member signatures MAY be logged depending on service requirements.
+   - Logs SHOULD include signer identifier, signature validity period, service OID, and a content reference or hash.
+- **Log Security:**
+   - Audit logs MUST be protected against unauthorised modification and access.
+   - Logs SHOULD be stored with integrity protection mechanisms.
+   - In high-risk environments, organisations SHOULD implement tamper-evident logging.

 # IANA Considerations